Collaborative Research into Small Arms Technology

 Collaborative Research Into Small Arms Technology (CRISAT) is the name of a series of studies conducted by the North Atlantic Treaty Organisation (NATO), identifying and defining threats with regard to the standardisation in the manufacturing of military equipment.
 The CRISAT target is defined as a 1.6 mm titanium (UK IMI Ti 318) plate supplemented by 20 layers of Kevlar (UK/SC/4468) as defined in STANAG 4512.
-This target is intended to replicate the personal protection used by former Warsaw Pact countries (especially the 6B3 vest), and it is still used as a reference.
 The CRISAT target will stop the commonly used 9×19mm Parabellum full metal jacket cartridge, but it is pierced by the newer 5.7×28mm and 4.6×30mm personal defense weapon cartridges.

-Areas of Study
+Areas of study

 Technology Area 1

 This study concerns Target Definition.
 It was done by the U.S. It defines for example the area of a CRISAT crouching man: 0.37m2.

 Technology Area 2

 This study concerns Terminal Effects.
 It was done by the U.K. It defines the ability to incapacitate within a few seconds, the Rapid Incapacitation Target (RIT) model.